allegheny-college-cmpsc-201-spring-2024/lox/README.md

 Unless tagged as optional, all challenges below are required by this week's work.

+### Challenge 1

-1. Nystrom presents us with the following hypothetical production rule:
+Nystrom presents us with the following hypothetical production rule:
 ```
 expr → expr ( "(" ( expr ( "," expr )* )? ")" | "."
 IDENTIFIER )+
      | IDENTIFIER